LawleyFall2017/230-fall2017/Schedule.md

 - **[Tuesday Exercise](weekly_materials/week15/phpAndAuthExercise.md)**: Basic PHP functions

 - **[Optional Exercise](weekly_materials/week15/phpEmailExercise.md): Creating a Contact Form with a PHP Script**: I've created an *optional* exercise that teaches you how to make a working contact form for your site that generates an email message.
-This will not be graded, but it's a useful thing to know how to do.
+This will not be graded, nor will it be on the practical exam, but it's a useful thing to know how to do.

 ## <a name="finals">Finals Week</a>: Practical Exam Makeup & Final Project Due
-If you fail the final practical exam in week 15 (a score lower than 7/10), you will need to take the makeup version during our final exam time slot (Tuesday, May 16, ) your [final individual project](projects/project4.md) will be due this week.
+If you fail the final practical exam in week 15 (with a score lower than 7/10), you will need to take the makeup version during our final exam time slot.

+Your [final individual project](projects/project4.md) will be due this week.